-&lt;sup>27 The term in-network and out-of-network is not used by FFS UM since the ColoradoPAR program serves the entire state of Colorado and look at in-state and out-of-state (OOS) providers.
+32 The term in-network and out-of-network is not used by FFS UM since the ColoradoPAR program serves the entire state of Colorado and look at in-state and out-of-state (OOS) providers.
 Some border facilities are considered in-state.
 Both OOS and in-state providers need to be enrolled with Medicaid to bill for services and the authorization policies are the same.

-HORIZATION 1-7 AND HCPF FFS QUESTION RAE 1 MH/SUD RAE 2&4 MH/SUD RAE 3&5 MH/SUD RAE 6&7 MH/SUD HCPF M/S IF YES: How frequently are those guidelines updated? practice and evidenced based research, is utilized.
-For any members aged 20 and under, EPSDT guidelines and definition are utilized when determining a review outcome.
+PRIOR AUTHORIZATION SCENARIO 3: RAE 1-7 AND HCPF FFS Question RAE 1 MH/SUD RAE 2&4 MH/SUD RAE 3&5 MH/SUD RAE 6&7 MH/SUD HCPF M/S under, EPSDT guidelines and definition are utilized when determining a review outcome.
 1328 REV codes and CPT codes utilize in whole or in part internal state developed criteria.